emcrisostomo/kio-onedrive/README.md

 Now you are ready to use the worker.
 Either click the "Network" button in Dolphin or run:

-    $ kioclient5 exec gdrive:/
+    $ kioclient6 exec onedrive:/

 KNOWN ISSUES
 ============

-GDocs file don't have file size
-  Not our fault, Google Drive API simply does not return filesize of these files.
-  I think it's because they are in the Google Docs format, so the size is irrelevant, since only GDocs can open them, and if we convert the files into .ODT or .DOCX or whatever else, the size is different (so we would have to measure it manually)
+Some OneDrive metadata is not exposed
+  Microsoft Graph omits sizes for virtual items (Office Online placeholders, shared documents that haven’t been downloaded, etc.).
+Those entries may show “Unknown” size inside Dolphin even though they open fine in Office Online.

 Folders have "Unknown" size
-  We cannot provide size information on folders, so I guess this is actually implemented in KIO/Dolphin by simply listing each folder and showing the number of files.
-This is probably not done on remote filesystems to save bandwidth and improve performance, hence the size is "unknown".
+  We cannot provide size information on folders, so KIO/Dolphin shows “Unknown” rather than recursing through every subfolder (which would waste bandwidth and be extremely slow on large cloud accounts).

 TODO
 ===========

-Open tasks are tracked here: https://phabricator.kde.org/tag/kio_gdrive/
+Open tasks are tracked here: https://invent.kde.org/network/kio-onedrive/-/issues